Packed Lunch Ideas

 Quinoa is fairly high in carbohydrate but doesn’t cause blood sugar spikes like rice, pasta and potato do.
 This is due to its high fibre and protein content.
 It has more calcium, potassium, iron and antioxidants than rice.
 Quinoa releases its energy slowly which is easier for insulin to deal with than rice, pasta, potato or bread.

 Eat as little white bread as possible.
-Buy good quality bread and try to have healthy fillings.
+Buy or make good quality bread and try to have healthy fillings.
 Cheap bread contains lots of unhealthy additives.

 Lunch preparation can be done several days in advance and stored in the refrigerator.
 That may be a prepared salad: